austinban/slate/source/index.html.md

 # Introduction

+> We have language bindings in Shell, Ruby, and Python!
+You can view code examples in this dark area, and you can switch the programming language of the examples with the tabs in the top.

 Welcome to the Crystal API!
 You can use our API to access Crystal API endpoints.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This example API documentation page was created with [Slate](https://github.com/tripit/slate).
 Feel free to edit it and use it as a base for your own API's documentation.